Some habits that are okay back home are completely taboo in South Korea, and won’t help you make new friends.

 When shaking hands, use both hands – or at least place your left hand on your right wrist for support.
 A slight bow of the head is also a polite gesture.

-While it’s not uncommon to have a few elbows thrown your direction on a crowded street, Koreans aren’t big on touching someone they don’t know.
+While it’s not uncommon to bump a few elbows on a crowded street, South Koreans aren’t big on touching someone they don’t know.
 This means hugs and shoulder pats aren’t welcomed between strangers.

 Be prepared for complete strangers to ask your age upon meeting.
 I was completely surprised (and a little bit offended) by this question when I first moved to Korea.
 While this may be considered a rude question in your home country, it’s totally normal in Korean culture as it establishes seniority in a relationship.